 Your body may be clean after a bath or shower, but where did all that dirt and oil go?
 Into your loofah or bath poof; where all of that moisture and warmth encourages little bacteria to grow.

 - After every use, rinse the loofah or poof well.
 Shake it out and hang to dry (outside the shower is best).

-- At least once per week, clean everything thoroughly by soaking in a diluted bleach and water solution (1 tablespoon of household bleach to two cups of warm water) for five minutes.
+- At least once per week, clean everything thoroughly by soaking in diluted bleach and water solution (one tablespoon of household bleach to two cups of warm water) for five minutes.

 Never use a loofah or poof if you have cuts or sores on your skin.
 Replace loofahs and poofs regularly to prevent mold and mildew.

 You may not think of a mirror as a beauty tool, but we'd be pretty scary if we didn't have one.
 Whether your mirror is a large one over the bathroom sink, a hand-held mirror or one that has extra lighting, you can easily keep it crystal clear.